AshmitaRoy/aschmut/index.md

 <span style="color: MEDIUMSLATEBLUE;"> <li> Blah Blah Blah </li> </span>
 <span style="color: MEDIUMSEAGREEN;"> <li> Blah Blah Blah Blah Blah </li> </span> </b> </ul>

-**If you checked yourself out anymore, Target would buy you.
+**If you checked yourself out anymore, Target would be using you as a payment option.
 The award for the MOST number of not-subtle jawline flexes during selfies, photographs, video calls and even while passing by anything remotely reflective goes to...**
 <br>
 ![jawline](jawline.png)

 <br><br><br>

-<p style="background-color:RED"><b>This entire webpage is yes, simply a chance for me to flex my Comp Sci major hard.</b></p>
+<p style="background-color:LIGHTCORAL"><b>This entire webpage is yes, simply a chance for me to flex my Comp Sci major hard.</b></p>

 <br>